agusrichard/devops-workbook/notes/os-concepts.md

 - Cloud networks
   - Conceptually, a cloud network can be seen as a WAN with its infrastructure delivered by a cloud-based service.
 Some or all of an organization’s network capabilities and resources are hosted in a public or private cloud platform and made available on demand.
 These network resources can include virtual routers, firewalls, bandwidth, and network management software,with other tools and functions available as required.
   - Businesses today use cloud networks to accelerate time-to-market, increase scale, and manage costs effectively.
 The cloud network model has become the standard approach for building and delivering applications for modern enterprises.

+## [POSIX](https://www.techtarget.com/whatis/definition/POSIX-Portable-Operating-System-Interface#:~:text=POSIX%20(Portable%20Operating%20System%20Interface)%20is%20a%20set%20of%20standard,on%20the%20Unix%20operating%20system.) <span id="content-5"></span>

+### What is POSIX (Portable Operating System Interface)?
+- POSIX (Portable Operating System Interface) is a set of standard operating system interfaces based on the Unix operating system.
+- POSIX emerged out of a need to make applications more portable across diverse systems
+- In the early days of computing, programmers had to rewrite their applications for each computer model and OS.

+## [What is the meaning of "POSIX"?](https://stackoverflow.com/questions/1780599/what-is-the-meaning-of-posix) <span id="content-6"></span>
+- POSIX is a family of standards, specified by the IEEE, to clarify and make uniform the application programming interfaces (and ancillary issues, such as command line shell utilities) provided by Unix-y operating systems.
+- When you write your programs to rely on POSIX standards, you can be pretty sure to be able to port them easily among a large family of Unix derivatives (including Linux, but not limited to it!); if and when you use some Linux API that's not standardized as part of Posix, you will have a harder time if and when you want to port that program or library to other Unix-y systems (e.g., MacOSX) in the future.

+## [What is POSIX?
+Why Does it Matter to Linux/UNIX Users?](https://itsfoss.com/posix/) <span id="content-7"></span>

+### What is POSIX?
+- POSIX isn’t actually a thing.
+It describes a thing – much like a label.
+Imagine a box labeled: POSIX, and inside the box is a standard.
+A standard consists of sets of rules and instructions that POSIX is concerned with
+- POSIX is shorthand for Portable Operating System Interface.
+It is an IEEE 1003.1 standard that defines the language interface between application programs (along with command line shells and utility interfaces) and the UNIX operating system.
+- Compliance to the standard ensures compatibility when UNIX programs are moved from one UNIX platform to another.
+- A standard must be spelled out and followed by rules on how to achieve the goal of interoperability between operating systems.

+### Why POSIX?
+- It’s important to note that POSIX wasn’t formed to control how the operating systems were built – any company was free to design their UNIX variant any way they pleased.
+POSIX was only concerned with how an application interfaces with the operating system.
+- In programmer-speak, an interface is the method one program’s code can communicate with another program.
+The interface expects Program A to provide a specific type of information to Program B. Likewise, Program A expects Program B to answer back with a specific type of data.
+- Without going into a lot of programmer-speak, I’ll just say that the cat command makes a call to the operating system to fetch the file so cat can read it. cat reads it and then displays the file’s contents on the screen.
+There is a lot of interplay between the application (cat) and the operating system.
+How this interplay works is what POSIX was interested in.
+-  If the interplay could be the same across the different UNIX variants, portability – regardless of operating system, manufacturer, and hardware – is regained.

+### Compliance is Voluntary
+- When code is compliant, it’s easier to move to another system; very little code rewrite, if any, would be necessary.
+- When code can work on different systems, the use of it expands.
+People using other systems can benefit from the use of the program.
+- When operating systems and programs conform to the POSIX standard, they gain the benefit of interoperability.
+They will be able to move from one system to another with the reasonable expectation that the machines will work much like another one does.
+Their data will still be accessible and they will still be able to make changes to it.

+### Conclusion
+- The POSIX standard allows developers to create applications, tools, and platforms on many operating systems using much of the same code.
+- Basically, POSIX is geared toward operating system designers and software developers, but as users of a system

 **[⬆ back to top](#list-of-contents)**